Pvag/nscc03/README.md

 ### Run the tests

-To check your solutions, just run: `npm test`.
+To check your solution, just run: `npm test`.